benlipkin/probsem/README.md

 ### Version Note

-_The name of this repository `ProbSem` is a legacy reference to the original use case for which it was developed: **Prob**abilistic **Sem**antic Parsing.
+_The name of this repository `ProbSem` is a legacy reference to the original use case for which it was developed: Evaluations of **Prob**abilistic **Sem**antics and Pragmatics.
 It was generalized into its current form after expressed interest from collaborators and colleagues._

 As such the `main` branch is under development and evolving.
 To replicate specific papers, `git checkout` the corresponding paper branch and follow instructions in the associated `README.md`.